k8ssandra/k8ssandra/docs/content/en/quickstarts/site-reliability-engineer/_index.md

     Forwarding from [::1]:9191 -> 3000
     ```

-The K8ssandra services are now available at:
+The K8ssandra Operator services are now available at:

 * Prometheus: <http://127.0.0.1:9292>
 * Grafana: <http://127.0.0.1:9191>